hidden treasures of Drake Bay, Costa Rica with Tracie "The Bug Lady" .

 perhaps their most incredible attribute is their ability for

 regeneration.
-As with many lizards, a salamander will drop its tail
+As with many lizards, salamanders drop their tail

 when gripped by it in order to escape a predator.
-But unlike
+Unlike

-lizards, salamanders will regenerate their tail complete with all
+lizards, though, some salamanders regenerate their tail complete with all

 Still not fully understood